BertalanD/dotfiles/README.md

 ### redshift

 Control the display's color temperature.
 Automatically sets a warmer temperature at night, reducing eye strain.
-Requires a version patched with Wayland support.
+Requires a version patched with Wayland support (i.e. `redshift-wayland-git` from AUR).
 Set to be run on login by sway.

 ### mako

 Display desktop notifications.
 It is automatically added to be launched by sway on startup.
 Custom theming is added.

+#### Dependencies

+    # pacman -S mako libnotify

 ### gpg